SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **verbose-errors**

   | If ``true``, the phase tracker will dump extra information about the current phases
   | when certain non-PhaseTracker related exceptions occur.
 This is usually not necessary, as the information
-  | in the exception itself can normally be used to determine the cause of the issue
+  | in the exception itself can normally be used to determine the cause of the issue.
   | **Type:** ``boolean``
   | **Default:** ``false``
   |